motion/orbit/projects/blog/src/pages/update-one/index.md

   </img>
 </div>

-Today, you can actually firewall Orbit so it only has access to sync data directly from your integrations.

-Because you can test our Orbit without any cost, it means **the product must actually be good**.
-We can't hide behind a sales team.
-I think this solves what would have been a near-impossible distribution story for a very early stage startup, but also is a great setup to keep our company honest and focused on delivering real value rather than effective sales.
+So you can try Orbit at no cost: no security risk, no time talking to sales, and no complex install.
+Just download the app.
+Which means **the product must actually be good**.
+It's the alignment we love as product developers, and solves what was a near-impossible distribution story for an early stage startup.

-### Platform
+### The details

 [Skip to the end](#going-forward) if you aren't interested in feature-level details!
 This section goes into some of what we've built and are planning to build.